 - this low carb paleo chili is delicious and diabetes friendly

-This current version only measured out to 4.2 grams of carbs per cup, so you can enjoy a couple of cups with no worries.
+This current version of the recipe only measured out to 4.2 grams of carbs per cup, so you can enjoy a couple of cups with no worries.
 HOWEVER, your ingredients may vary.
 It’s low carb and bean-less chili.
 I use only real foods and therefore it’s paleo and diabetes friendly chili. :)

-1) IF any of these ingredients are new to you (and you are diabetic) I urge you to read 1 and 2 hours post meal, just to make sure a couple of cups of the chili is affecting your blood glucose as you expect.
+1) IF any of these ingredients are new to you (and you are diabetic) I urge you to test blood sugars 1 and 2 hours post meal or even longer if blood sugars remain above 100mg/dl.

 2) How did I measure carbs?
 I make the chili, adding up all the carbs in the ingredients, then I remove all the chili a cup at a time.
 Then divide total carbs by the cup total. ….
 I DO NOT do this every time but I have done it several times over the last year, especially when I have significantly changed the ingredients.